igarreta/proxmox_backup_checker/250630 proyect description.md

 ## Check process (backup_check_list)
 These checks will be performed:
 1. Check if the directories listed in check_dir_list are mounted and accessible.
 If not, send an alert and stop.
-2. Check if the backup disk has at least 200 GB of free space.
+2. Check if the directories listed in check_dir_list have at least 200 GB of free space.
 If not, send an alert.
 3. For each directory in the list, check if a new backup has been created in the last number of days as specified in the configuration file.
 This backup must be at least the minimum size specified in the configuration file (adding all the files created in the specified number of days, including subdirectories).
 If not, send an alert.

-## Backup copy process (backup_copy_list)
-1. Check if rclone is installed and configured.
-2. For each directory in the list, copy all files less than the specified number of days old to the specified rclone directory using rclone.
-If days == 0 or not defined, copy all files.
-Include files in subdirectories.
-First check that the total size of the files to copy is less than the specified maximum size.
-3. Keep the number of backups indicated in retention_days, retention_weeks and retention_months.
-No retention if not defined.
-4. Make directories for daily, weekly and monthly backups.
-Within each, make a directory for each backup.
-The directory name will be the timestamp of the backup (format YYYY-MM-DD).
-This is intended to be run daily.
-A second backup on the same day will be copied to the same directory.
-5. Daily: keep the last indicated days
-6. Weekly: keep the last indicated weeks, update on Mondays.
-Promote from daily to weekly.
-7. Monthly: keep the last indicated months, update on the first day of the month.
-Promote from daily to monthly.
+4. Calculate the total size of the backup directory for each backup in the list.
+Include only the files that are less than the max_time_window hours older than the latest file in the backup directory.

 ## cron job